Cargills (Ceylon): The beginnings

-In 1890 the business expanded with the purchase of 'Medical Hall,’ a chemist and druggist company.
-Cargills also established another company, ‘Sime & Co.’, which sold lower quality goods.
-In 1896 Cargill & Co. was converted into a Limited Liability Company registered in Glasgow.
-Two years later, the company bought James McLaren &Co.’s business in Nuwara Eliya, establishing a branch there.
+In 1890 the business expanded with the purchase of Medical Hall, a chemist and druggist company.
+Cargills also established another company, Sime & Co., which sold lower quality goods.
+In 1896 Cargill & Co. was converted into a limited liability company registered in Glasgow.
+Two years later, the company bought James McLaren & Co.’s business in Nuwara Eliya, establishing a branch there.

-Cargills - York Street
+The Cargills building at York Street, Colombo

 The iconic Cargills building in the centre of Colombo Fort was originally the residence of Captain Pieter Sluysken, the former Dutch military commander of Galle.
 It was subsequently occupied by the first British Governor of Ceylon, Sir Frederick North, who lived there for a short time before moving to a spacious villa in Hulftsdorp.
 The building was acquired by Cargills in 1896, while D.S.
-Cargill was Chairman, Walter Hamilton the Director and William Jenkins was General Manager.
+Cargill was Chairman, Walter Hamilton was the Director and William Jenkins was the General Manager.
 Construction of the current building commenced in 1902, it was designed by Edward Skinner, built by Walker Sons and Company and completed in 1906.
 A foundation stone dated 1684 and a wooden statue of Minerva (Roman goddess of wisdom, arts and trade), both retrieved from the gable end of Sluysken's house, are preserved by the ground floor lift.
 By 1909 employed "an executive staff of 32 Europeans and 600 hands."

 Following a successful bid by Sir Chittampalam A. Gardiner, the business was incorporated as a Public limited company on 1 March 1946.